 Our Global Commitment ensures we challenge ourselves to continuously improve our environmental performance at every terminal, going beyond levels set by regulators.
 In 2014, GCT joined Green Marine, an environmental certification program for the North American Marine Industry.
-As we continue to lead our industry to operate more sustainably, GCT Canada and GCT USA are Climate Smart certified and has continually reduced our absolute and per TEU emissions.
+GCT Canada and GCT USA are Climate Smart certified and show continual improvement in reducing absolute and per TEU emissions.

 In 2017, GCT Canada was honoured with the prestigious Clean50 Top 15 Projects award for our leadership in reducing emissions from third-party trucks calling GCT Deltaport and GCT Vanterm.
 As the first terminal operator to pioneer truck reservation systems in North America in 2004, our innovative program smooths peak hour traffic and removes 11,500 tonnes of carbon dioxide (CO2) annually – or the equivalent of over 2,400 cars off the road – all by reducing idling and dwell times.
 In 2017, GCT Bayonne became the first terminal to introduce a comprehensive truck appointment system on the East Coast.
 Working in tandem with the most advanced terminal in the New York harbour, the new truck process improved drayage truck turn times by more than 40%, removing more than 21,000 tonnes of CO2 annually, or the equivalent of removing 4,500 cars off the road.
 Read more about the US Environmental Protection Agency case study on GCT Bayonne.